 In Ghana, businesses may be subject to various types of income tax.
-Here’s a brief overview of these taxes.
+This guide provides a brief overview of these taxes and the current mechanisms for tax collection used by the Ghana Revenue Authority (GRA)

 Personal Income Tax (PIT)

-Personal income tax is imposed on income earned by individuals, including salaries, wages, bonuses, and any other compensation for work performed.
-In Ghana, you must pay income tax if you are an employee, sole proprietor, or a partner and earn more than GH¢ 402 per month.
+Personal income tax applies to income earned by individuals.
+This includes salaries, wages, bonuses, and other compensation for work.
+In Ghana, you must pay income tax if you are an employee, sole proprietor, or partner earning more than GH¢ 402 per month.

-The Government of Ghana established the Income Tax Act, 2015 (Act 896) to regulate the imposition of income tax and related matters.
+The Government of Ghana introduced the Income Tax Act, 2015 (Act 896), to regulate income tax and related matters.

-Ghana operates a progressive tax system, which means that individuals with higher incomes pay a higher percentage in taxes.
-The tax rates range from 0% to 25%, depending on the income brackets.
+Ghana uses a progressive tax system.
+This means higher earners pay a higher tax rate.
+Rates range from 0% to 25%, depending on income brackets.

 Click here to read more on income tax filing in Ghana